 Read data from QuickBooks

 This tutorial assumes that the Customer table with data exists in your QuickBooks Online account.
-Adjust the field names and data types as necessary to match your actual data model, and use the code below to retrieve data from QuickBooks Online into your application.
+Adjust the field names and data types as necessary to match your actual data model, and use the following code to retrieve data from QuickBooks Online into your application.

 using(var context = new QbModel()) {